Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 If you find yourself asking this question, you either own a Facebook group, belong to a Facebook group, or are considering starting one as a marketing channel for your online endeavors.

 However, making money with Facebook groups isn't as simple as “if you build it, they will come (and buy)”.
-You can't spam links and expect to make money… but if you do it right, your group can be an almost endless source of leads and revenue.
+You can't spam links and expect to make money… but if you do it right, your group can be an almost endless source of leads and revenue (check out our Group Leads review for a great tool that can help).

 In this article, we're covering the top 15 ways to make money with a Facebook group.
 Let's get into it.